mapbox/node-pre-gyp/README.md

 Currently the `publish` command pushes your binary to S3.
 This requires:

- - You have created a bucket already
+ - You have created a bucket already.
- - The `remote-uri` points to this S3 http or https endpoint.
+ - The `remote-uri` points to an S3 http or https endpoint.
- - You have configured node-pre-gyp to read your S3 credentials
+ - You have configured node-pre-gyp to read your S3 credentials (see [S3 hosting](#s3-hosting) for details).

-For more details see [S3 hosting](#s3-hosting).

-But you can also host your binaries elsewhere and not on S3.
+You can also host your binaries elsewhere.
 To do this requires:

- - You manually publish the binary created by the `package` command
+ - You manually publish the binary created by the `package` command.
- - The package is available as a tarball in the `build/stage/` directory
+ - The package is available as a tarball in the `build/stage/` directory.
+ - You provide a remote location and point the `remote_uri` value to it.

 **5) Automating builds**

 Now you need to publish builds for all the platforms and node versions you wish to support.
 This is best automated.
 See [Travis Packaging](#travis-packaging) for how to auto-publish builds on OS X and Linux.
+On windows consider using a script [like this](https://github.com/mapbox/node-sqlite3/blob/master/scripts/build.bat) to quickly create and publish binaries.

 **6) You're done!**